mffiedler/svt-case-doc/cases/storage.md

 #### Conclusions

 * 5 min seems to be a reasonable runtime and sample=3 can be used for comparing the stability.
+* bigger iodepth did not make bigger throughput.
+So keep it as 2.

 #### TODOs